gjrich/buzzline-07-gjrich/README.md

 - Python by Microsoft
 - Python Debugger by Microsoft
 - Ruff by Astral Software (Linter)
-- **SQLite Viewer by Florian Klampfer**
+- SQLite Viewer by Florian Klampfer
 - WSL by Microsoft (on Windows Machines)

-Otherwise, proceed with the full instructions.
+## Full Instructions

 ## Step 0.
 Clone down repository & Install Python 3.11
 Run this in the target repository (from powershell if windows).
 Git must be installed.